pselva7/PlantAKRsClassification/README.md

 ## 2021-10-28
-# Classification of the aldo-keto reductase gene superfamily in plants
+# Classification of the aldo-keto reductase (AKR) gene superfamily in plants
-To classify plant ado-keto reductase-domain (PF00248) containing proteins via blastp search using RefPlantAKRs.fa dataset
+To classify plant ado-keto reductase-domain (PF00248) containing proteins (AKRs) via blastp search using RefPlantAKRs.fa dataset

+#❗️First, run the script with the example files available in this repository.
+After successful execuation, retrieve ado-keto reductase-domain (PF00248) containing proteins (AKRs) for your target species.
+You can retrieve them locally (e.g. by doing hmmsearch against your target proteome) or from any public databases (e.g. https://phytozome-next.jgi.doe.gov/).
+I prefer the local method (because, we can limit the occurences of non-AKR sequences using gathering threshold option) over the public database (which always includes many non-AKR sequences).

+#❗️make sure that the fasta header of your input_ProteinSequence_file contain only sequence id and no other attributes (see TaAKRs.fa).

 #❗️Before starting the analysis, make sure that you instal seqkit, blast+ and datamash.